 Identify which students are affecting your averages and view their attendance, then jump directly to their student profile on the School site (you'll need to have permission to log into a school site) or send emails.

-Go to Analytics > Attendance and click into a measure to drill down.
+Go to Analytics > Attendance to see your measures:

 Top Tip: On the students tab, click the column headers to sort the students highest > lowest or lowest > highest attendance to identify which students are impacting your averages.